yuelongyu/Lima-tango-python/doc/plugins/bpm.rst

 ----------
 This plugin is suppose to replace old BeamViewer but there is only the Bpm functionnality for the moment.
 Some other plugins will be create in the futur.
-For the moment this plugin is mainly use in the bpm web application. (https://gitlab.esrf.fr/limagroup/bpm-web)
+For the moment this plugin is mainly use in the bpm webserver application. (https://gitlab.esrf.fr/limagroup/bpm-web)